Juratbek/upper_frontend/CONTRIBUTING.md

 6. Request a revew from codeowners

 > ⚠️ The deployment checks for pull requests need authorization.
 So they will fail when you open a pull request.
 Don't worry, code owners will trigger them before reviewing.

+## If you have a question you can create a discussion